 Traditional usage of this herb focuses around the lower respiratory system, with Holy Basil historically used for asthma, cough and bronchitis, and as a treatment for colds or influenza.
 The authoritative text on Ayuvedic medicine – Charaka Samhita refers to Tulsi or Holy Basil as the ‘elixir of life’.
 In Ayurveda, Holy Basil is considered to be a ‘rasayana’ herb, which loosely translates to a herb that builds up strength in the body and promotes longevity.

 Back in Australia, Holy Basil is fast becoming a popular herb with Western medical herbalists and research into the beneficial effects of Holy Basil on the immune system and the endocrine system is beginning to clarify the importance of the traditional usage of this herb in Indian culture.

 Reputed to be ‘anti-everything’ Holy Basil is considered to be anti-microbial, anti-diabetic, anti-fungal, anti-inflammatory, antioxidant and anti-ulcer.
 Also considered to be beneficial for the nervous system and for stress management, Holy Basil is also used to support the cardiovascular system and digestion.

 Holy Basil Medicinal Constituents

-The taste of Holy Basil, which bares a slight resemblance to the sweet basil that many of us are familiar with in Italian cooking, gives an indication of what kinds of constituents within this herb give it its medicinal qualities.
-The pleasantly pungent flavour of Holy Basil indicates that, even when dried that it has an abundance of essential oils, and it is these essential oils, along with many other constituents that makes Holy Basil such a therapeutic and versatile herb to use.
+The taste of Holy Basil, which bears a slight resemblance to the sweet basil that many of us are familiar with in Italian cooking, gives an indication of what kinds of constituents within this herb give it its medicinal qualities.
+The pleasantly pungent flavour of Holy Basil indicates that even when dried that it has an abundance of essential oils, and it is these essential oils, along with many other constituents that make Holy Basil such a therapeutic and versatile herb to use.